lexcast/tree-view-autoresize/README.md

 ~~It also supports [Nuclide](http://nuclide.io) file tree~~

 ## Install
+From Atom go to Settings ➔ Install or with the command `Settings View:Install Packages and Themes` and then search for `tree-view-autoresize`

-With apm:
+Or with apm:
 ```bash
 apm install tree-view-autoresize
 ```
-Or Settings ➔ Packages ➔ Search for `tree-view-autoresize`